salman4js/seleniumTestCase/README.md

 # seleniumTestCase

-Automation Testing For Login Functionalities!
+Automation Testing For Login Functionalities of any sites.